Hugh Ekberg was approached three different times to join CRST International before he finally agreed.

 CRST was founded in 1955 and has had the same ownership since.
 Ekberg said that with the same family owning the company, it has grown successfully and has fared well through acquisitions brought on by the company.
 He said CRST has the largest team fleet in the industry and this has been achieved through acquisition and development.

 According to Ekberg, CRST has 6,000 trucks, with 1,500 in the team business.
 He added that the company also has a healthy flatbed business, plus about 1,000 independent contractors.
 CRST also play a vital role in the home-delivery business, Ekberg shared, noting that this part of the business includes delivering for custom auto shows or specialty shows with antique and high-end cars.

-“We just did an acquisition that is very specific for home delivery with Pegasus, which is in the Top 5 for home delivery and installation,” said Ekberg, adding that the company’s acquisitions over the years have allowed them to “have the most completed service models, which include flatbed freight, dedicated services, and home deliveries.”
+“We just did an acquisition that is very specific for home delivery with NAL Group, which is in the Top 5 for home delivery and installation,” said Ekberg, adding that the company’s acquisitions over the years have allowed them to “have the most completed service models, which include flatbed freight, dedicated services, and home deliveries.”